-• Cover page: name, professional title, number of years at TCNJ, department, contact information, title(s) of project(s), number of student collaborators (1-2), whether approval by IACUC (certain animal studies) or IRB (human subjects) is needed, and date of most recent MUSE award (Do not include external funding).
-[NOTE: notice of the approval should be forwarded to the Director at chan@tcnj.edu, by March 8, 2013].
+• Cover page: name, faculty email, professional title, number of years at TCNJ, department, title(s) of project(s), names of student collaborator(s) (1-2), email address(es) of student(s), requested dollar amount, whether approval by IACUC (certain animal studies) or IRB (human subjects) is needed, and date of most recent MUSE award funded by Academic Affairs.
+The Qualtrics survey will ask for similar information.

+[NOTE: notice of the approval should be forwarded to the Director at chan@tcnj.edu, by March 7, 2014].

-- Project and Learning Plan: Up to two single-spaced pages maximum per proposal (proposals that include more than one specific project are still limited to two pages total), 1 inch margins, Times New Roman 12 pt font, with three titled sections: - I) Intellectual Merit Describe the ideas, goals, and methods of the scholarly/creative project(s) you and your student(s) will be conducting, its importance to your discipline, and an indication of the eventual scholarly outcomes of the project.
+• Project and Learning Plan: Up to two single-spaced pages maximum per proposal (proposals that include more than one specific project are still limited to two pages total), 1 inch margins, Times New Roman 12 pt font, with three titled sections:

+I) Intellectual Merit - Describe the ideas, goals, and methods of the scholarly/creative project(s) you and your student(s) will be conducting, its importance to your discipline, and an indication of the eventual scholarly outcomes of the project.
 Explain the feasibility of doing this work within the eight week program (a timeline may be helpful).
 If the project is related to an externally funded project, explain how additional MUSE funding is necessary and will enhance the project.
 If the project is separate but related to that of another faculty member who is applying to MUSE, highlight the connection between the related projects.
-The proposal will be read by colleagues who are not specialists in your discipline, so be certain to use non-technical language that is accessible to any educated lay person; this will benefit your review. - II) Role of Student(s) and Mentor Describe the nature of student engagement in the project(s), the relationship between the mentor's work and the student's work, and relevant mentoring approaches and strategies to be used.
+The proposal will be read by colleagues who are not specialists in your discipline, so be certain to use non-technical language that is accessible to any educated lay person; this will benefit your review.

+II) Role of Student(s) and Mentor - Describe, in detail, the nature of student engagement in the project(s), the relationship between the mentor's work and the student's work, and relevant mentoring approaches and strategies to be used.
 Please be as specific as possible about the scope of student activities and skills that will be developed during the summer experience.
 No one model for faculty-student collaboration is expected, since the models will vary across the various disciplines; however, it is important to clearly explain how the proposed model is appropriate for the particular discipline and deeply engages the student(s).
 Please provide a rationale for why one or two students are requested.
-It is often beneficial to the students to have a partner in a project or to work on related projects, but it also must be made clear that the project(s) is/are significantly enhanced by the participation of two students. - III) Broader Impacts Clearly explain how participation in the summer program will be a pivotal experience for the mentor and/or student(s), and/or will diversify faculty-student collaboration at TCNJ.
-Examples may include whether (and in what manner) the faculty applicant is re-engaging in a scholarly area and/or student mentorship or is new, pre-tenure, and/or pre-promotion; whether the student is a first-generation college student or belongs to a group that is underrepresented in the discipline; how the students' future plans will be supported by the MUSE activity; whether faculty-student collaboration in this discipline is relatively new or novel at TCNJ.
+If more than one student is requested, the faculty mentor must justify how the project(s) is/are significantly enhanced by the participation of multiple students.

+III) Broader Impacts - Clearly explain how participation in the summer program will be a pivotal experience for the mentor and/or student(s), and/or will diversify faculty-student collaboration at TCNJ by broadening participation.
+Examples may include whether (and in what manner) the faculty applicant is re-engaging in a scholarly area and/or student mentorship; or how the faculty mentor is new, pre-tenure, and/or pre-promotion; or whether the student is a first-generation college student or belongs to a group that is underrepresented in the discipline (please explain); or how the students' future plans will be supported by the MUSE activity; or whether faculty-student collaboration in this discipline is relatively new or novel for the MUSE program.
+Examine the rubric to determine specific items to include in the Broader Impact section.

-Special Instructions for Collaborative, Inter- or Multi-disciplinary Projects: Multiple faculty members who are proposing to work collaboratively on a single interdisciplinary or multidisciplinary project should submit one joint proposal that follows the format described above, with these changes:
+Special Instructions for Collaborative, Inter- or Multi-disciplinary Projects: Multiple faculty members who are proposing to work collaboratively on a single interdisciplinary or multidisciplinary project should submit one joint proposal that follows the format described above, with these alterations: